hsalhotr/pdfservices-api-documentation/src/pages/overview/pdf-autotag-api/beta/howtos/howtos.md

 -   [Java](https://github.com/adobe/pdfservices-java-sdk-samples/blob/master/src/main/java/com/adobe/pdfservices/operation/samples/createpdf/CreatePDFWithInMemoryAuthCredentials.java)

-## Custom timeout configuration
+## Custom client timeout configuration

 The APIs use inferred timeout properties and provide defaults.
 However, the SDK supports custom timeouts for the API calls.
-You can tailor the timeout settings for your environment and network speed.
+You can tailor the client timeout settings for your environment and network speed.
+This custom configuration is only applicable for client side timeouts and not the server side.
 In addition to the details below, you can refer to working code samples:

 -   [Java](https://github.com/adobe/pdfservices-java-sdk-samples/blob/master/src/main/java/com/adobe/pdfservices/operation/samples/createpdf/CreatePDFWithCustomTimeouts.java)